 Today as director of the San Francisco Department on the Status of Women, Murase is the point woman for San Francisco’s strides in combatting violence against woman and female trafficking, as well as for the city’s move toward a victim-centered approach for criminal justice agencies responding to these crimes.

 Past a local scale, Murase and other members of the department became the first U.S. representatives to brief the U.N.
 Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), traveling to Geneva in November to do so.

 “That moment brought together both my passion for advocating for women and my training at GPS,” Murase said, pointing to Peter Cowhey specifically for influencing her career.

-Still, Murase takes pride in a minor moment at the beginning of her career that, in retrospect, was perhaps foreshadowing for profession today.
+Still, Murase takes pride in a moment at the beginning of her career that, in retrospect, was perhaps foreshadowing for profession today.

-“When at AT&T, I learned I was being paid more than 30 percent less than colleagues of mine with the same degree,” she said.
+“At AT&T, I learned I was being paid more than 30 percent less than colleagues of mine with the same degree,” she said.
 “I had to advocate for myself in a corporate context.
 I encourage women to advocate for themselves and assert themselves when there’s injustice.”